 Sardines taste fishy, but the flavor isn't as strong as the anchovy.
 Anchovies also tend to be a little smaller than sardines, and the flesh is more of a reddish-gray and darker than the sardines' white hue.
 In many cases, it's okay to swap the ingredients, though in some recipes the umami-rich addition of anchovy is what makes the dish sing.

 Sure, popping cured sardines in your mouth straight from the can is a great way to eat this food, but there are other ways to enjoy the fish.
 Try baking a fresh sardine, learning to smoke the fish or even arranging onto a plate to make an artful appetizer.

-Look for sardines that are clean-smelling and whole.
+Look for fresh sardines at a specialty fish shop and buy ones that are clean-smelling and whole.
 Try to avoid bruised fish, and definitely avoid any fish with "belly burn," a condition where the belly is broken and the guts are starting to come out.
 This is a sign of an old fish, suitable only for salting down.

 Canned and jarred sardines are easier to find and most supermarkets will carry at least one variety.
 Find the preserved fish in the same aisle as canned tuna and anchovies.
 Look for cute little cans and slender jars, and for more variety or gourmet sardines visit a specialty grocer or online shops featuring high-end nibbles.